Course Outline

 Description

-This course engages Big Ideas in science with chemical and physical sciences to build your science literacy & proficiency as a science teacher.
+During this course you will explore and evaluate scientific concepts to build your scientific literacy and proficiency as a primary school science teacher.
 Throughout the course you will plan & take part in hands-on activities & investigations to explore science concepts and model the pedagogy of science.
-You will build your familiarity with the Australian Curriculum - Science by exploring the links between the curriculum strands, science Big Ideas & science classroom activities in chemical and physical science.
+You will deepen your knowledge of the Australian Curriculum: Science by exploring and researching links between the syllabus, Big Ideas in chemical and physical sciences, and primary science activities and pedagogies.

 How will this course be delivered?